Above: (Video) Makers Who Inspire - Ellie Kammer by Henry Thong of Those Creatives

 Ellie Kammer was born in 1991 in Adelaide, Australia.

-In 2012 she became acquainted with artist Robin Eley.
-Kammer went on to study oil painting under Eley and life drawing under David Kassan through Eley's school, The Art Academy, in Adelaide in 2013.
-After demonstrating passion and technical ability, Eley offered her a year long mentorship at the conclusion of the Art Academy Workshop.
-Eley trained Kammer in oil painting technique.
+In 2013, Kammer studied oil painting under Robin Eley and life drawing under David Kassan through Eley’s school, The Art Academy.
+Noting Kammer's passion and technical ability, Eley offered her a year long mentorship at the conclusion of the Art Academy Workshop.
+Eley trained Kammer in oil painting technique for one year.

 At the pointy end of her travels, Kammer experienced some difficulties with her health which continued to worsen for some months.
 In 2015, Kammer was diagnosed with a chronic, incurable disease that she regularly requires surgical treatment for - Endometriosis.
-The disease's impact on the artist is significant and the immune system component to the disease saw Ellie nearly lose her life to a blood infection in early 2017.
-Kammer was also diagnosed with a similar chronic pain condition, Adenomyosis, in 2017 which can only be cured by removal of the uterus, forcing her to consider the difficult notion of sacrificing her fertility for an improved quality of life.
+The disease’s impact on the artist is significant and the immune system component saw Kammer nearly lose her life to a blood infection in early 2017.
+Kammer was also diagnosed with a similar chronic pain condition, Adenomyosis, which can only be cured by removal of the uterus, forcing her to consider the difficult notion of sacrificing her fertility for an improved quality of life.

-Taking inspiration from the techniques of Freud and Saville, Kammer created a series of ten paintings during 2016 and 2017 and exhibited them in her first solo exhibition of paintings, which she titled 'Nescience' for the general ignorance that surrounds the disease.
+Taking inspiration from the techniques of Freud and Saville, Kammer created a series of ten paintings during 2016 and 2017 and exhibited them in her first solo exhibition of paintings, which she titled ‘Nescience’ for the general ignorance that surrounds the disease.
 During the making of Nescience, Kammer was rushed to emergency a number of times, contracted Sepsis, had a major operation and was diagnosed with her second reproductive disease.
 Two days after her stay in hospital in a life threatening condition, Kammer was back in her studio and accredits art-making to accelerating her recovery.
-The exhibition was opened by Robin Eley and garnered widespread attention and discussion within national and international media and it saw Kammer take on the title of 'Endo Champion' for the non-profit organisation, Endometriosis Australia.
+The exhibition was opened by Robin Eley and garnered widespread attention and discussion within national and international media, which saw Kammer take on the title of 'Endo Champion' for the Non-Profit organization, Endometriosis Australia.
 The title allows Kammer to act as an ambassador for Endometriosis awareness as well as enabling access to verified information on the disease and the latest updates in research, which empowers Kammer and shapes her work.

 Latest News —